udexon/Multiweb/Instagram_Following.md

 - Figure 1
 <img src="https://github.com/udexon/Multiweb/blob/master/Instagram/following_outerHTML.png" width=600>

-1. Figure 1 shows the "Following" floating window on the left side and the DOM in the browser console on the right side, where the user attempts to copy the `outerHTML` of the first "following" account &mdash; `jenniferbllr`, which is show in line 2 of the following file:
+1. Figure 1 shows the "Following" floating window on the left side and the DOM in the browser console on the right side, where the user attempts to copy the `outerHTML` of the first "following" account &mdash; `jenniferbllr`, which is shown in line 2 of the following file:

 - https://github.com/udexon/Multiweb/blob/master/Instagram/Instagram_Following.py